-What Can a Handyman Do in Wooster, Ohio?
+What Can a Handyman Do Without a License in Wooster, Ohio?

 In Wooster (Wayne County), most “handyman/general repair” work is not covered by an Ohio state contractor license, but state licensing is required for specific trades (electrical, plumbing, HVAC/refrigeration, hydronics, fire protection).
 Ohio does not use a single statewide “handyman exemption” dollar threshold; instead, the key legal line is whether you are performing work in a state-licensed trade and whether local building permits/inspections are required.
 Wooster and/or Wayne County permitting can still apply even when no state license is needed.